MEETINGS

 Meetings are held on Friday evenings from 7:30pm to approximately 9.30-10.00pm at Gaddesby Village Hall, Ashby Road, Gaddesby, Melton Mowbray LE7 4WF.

-November 1 Keith Townsend will be giving a presentation on a topic to be advised.
+May 9 Dr Ann Bonell of Leicester Astronomical Society will be giving a presentation on a subject to be advised.

 More details about the presentations at these meetings will be added as and when we have them.